The 96-Hour Fast Benefits and Results: Is It Safe?

 Rules

-• Say No to Calories: You need to resist the urge to consume foods and drinks containing calories.
+• Consume no calories.
+You need to resist the urge to consume foods and drinks containing calories.
 It means no solid foods and no caloric drinks, only water, herbal tea, black coffee, and other non-caloric beverages.

-• No Calorie-Free Sweeteners or Flavors: Artificial additives, calorie-free sweeteners, or flavors to your water are also excluded, as they may trigger an insulin response, which kills fasting benefits.
+• Use no calorie-free sweeteners or flavors.
+Artificial additives, calorie-free sweeteners, or flavors to your water are also excluded because they can spike insulin, which kills fasting benefits.

-• Listen to Your Body: Monitor your body’s reactions to the fasting situation and stop the fast if you feel severe discomfort, dizziness, or other serious symptoms.
+• Monitor your body’s reactions to the fasting situation and stop the fast if you feel severe discomfort, dizziness, or other serious symptoms.

 Dr. Elson Haas, Author of "The New Detox Diet"